 The Benefits of Fasting

-The benefits of fasting have received a lot of attention lately and rightfully so.
+The benefits of fasting have received a lot of attention lately.
 Some of the most powerful benefits of fasting include heightened cellular repair and gene expression.
 Preliminary research even shows that caloric restriction diets and periods of fasting, commonly termed “intermittent fasting”, have a positive impact on life expectancy.
 However, these benefits are outside the scope of this article.
 A benefit more directly related to athletes and health and fitness enthusiast is heightened hormone levels, more specifically testosterone and growth hormone.

 Whenever someone thinks of strength and muscle mass, testosterone is always in the back of the mind.
 Testosterone has a longstanding reputation for being the most powerful muscle and strength builder.
 Being able to naturally increase your testosterone levels will likely aid in recovery, continued improvement, and ultimately performance.
 However, when someone thinks about increasing hormone levels they likely never think of fasting.
 Research has shown that when you eat your testosterone levels drop.
 Numerous studies show eating as little as 300 calories (or more) elicits an acute decrease in testosterone.
 This decrease remained for as long as three hours in some cases.
 Interestingly, the drop occurred regardless of type of food consumed.
 For an athlete this means less muscle mass, strength improvements, energy and recovery!